urbantreelion/ece350-lab-manual/_lab3/FM-receiver-USRP.md

 #### Deliverable Question 3

 What is the transition width of the low pass filter used on the USRP's output?
+Why is this

 ---